-All set homework is clearly recorded in the homework planner or on Google Classroom.
-In Year 1-3 each pupil has a homework book where their homework is set and the pupil can complete their work.
-For Years 4 - 6 all homework is set in the pupil's Google Classroom and pupils are required to submit their work digitally.
-This does not mean that homework has to be completed digitally, just that it is set digitally.
+All set homework is clearly recorded in the homework planner or Google Classroom.
+In Year 3 pupils start to have homework set either in their homework book or in Google Classroom.
+For Years 4 - 6 all homework is set in the pupil's Google Classroom and pupils may be required to submit their work digitally.